cnescatlab/sonar-hadolint-plugin/README.md

 **Be sure to generate reports in checkstyle format !** It is the only one the plugin supports.

 #### Plugin's properties
-- `sonar.hadolint.activated`: Boolean indicating whether the plugin should run.
-Default: `false`.
+- `sonar.lang.patterns.dockerfile`:
+  - Comma separated list of patterns matching Dockerfiles inside your project.
+  - This property **MUST** be defined if you want the plugin to work.
+  - **/!\\** _Those patterns must match Dockerfiles only !
+You will have issues if they match another analyzed language._
+- `sonar.hadolint.reports.path`:
-- `sonar.hadolint.reports.path`: Comma separated list of path to Hadolint reports in checkstyle format.
-Default: `hadolint-report.xml`.
+  - Comma separated list of path to Hadolint reports in checkstyle format.
-- `sonar.hadolint.dockerfiles.path`: Comma separated list of path to Dockerfiles analyzed by Hadolint.
-Default: `Dockerfile`.
+  - Default: `hadolint-report.xml`.

+These properties can be defined in a `sonar-project.properties` files, or as command line arguments when you start the Sonar Scanner :
+`sonar-scanner -Dsonar.lang.patterns.dockerfile=Dockerfile,some-dir/Dockerfile.* -Dsonar.hadolint.reports.path=results/report.xml`

 ### Compatibility Matrix